About the Bar Human Rights Committee

 BHRC’s mission is to protect and promote international human rights through the rule of law, by using the international human rights law expertise of the UK’s most experienced and talented human rights barristers.

-We work internationally to support and defend those under threat of human rights abuses, particularly lawyers, judges, and other legal professionals, as well as marginalised groups including children, women and refugees; we provide training, resources and guidance to support the development of human rights protections in countries where legal systems are lacking; we raise awareness of human rights a
+BHRC works internationally to support and defend those under threat of human rights abuses, particularly lawyers, judges, and other legal professionals, as well as marginalized groups including children, women and refugees.
+We provide training, resources and guidance to support the development of human rights protections in countries where legal systems are lacking; we raise awareness of human rights abuses through trial observations and fact-finding missions; and we intervene in human rights cases by submitting amicus curia briefs in domestic and international courts and sending letters of concern to government officials in various jurisdictions.

 Our vision is for a world in which human rights are universally protected, through every government and state actor’s adherence to international law obligations and internationally-agreed norms.